Computer Network and Systems Engineer

 These qualifications provide pathways to higher education and achieving your desired occupation.

-To become a Network Administrator, you usually need to study a Bachelor or higher in:
+To become a Computer Network and Systems Engineer, you usually need to study a Bachelor or higher in:

 Low end salary is based on positions with 1–3 years of experience, and High end salary is based on 15–20 years of experience.